Nenotriple/img-txt_viewer/README.md

 # 💡 Tips and Features

+For detailed information on the tools and features, see the [User Guide✨](https://github.com/Nenotriple/img-txt_viewer/blob/main/docs/User_Guide.md) in the repo docs.

 - **Shortcuts:**
   - `ALT + LEFT/RIGHT`: Quickly move between img-txt pairs.
   - `SHIFT + DEL`: Move the current pair to a local trash folder.